mlissner/michaeljaylissner.com/content/why-online-book-stores-do-so-damned-well.md

  - Receive them on my doorstep
  - Return the originals to the campus store

-I feel a bad about this process, but on the other hand, before now I didn't realize just <i>how</i> expensive the books are on campus.
+I feel a bad about this process, but on the other hand, before now I didn't realize just *how* expensive the books are on campus.
 Take a look:
 <table>
 <tr>
 	<td></td>